(See also Drug Use and Abuse.)

 People may become delirious.
 Heart attacks have occurred, even in healthy young athletes.
 Blood pressure may become so high that a blood vessel in the brain ruptures, causing a stroke.
 Other effects include dizziness, nausea, vomiting, diarrhea, seizures, and a life-threatening high body temperature (hyperthermia).

-Users have a high rate of severe tooth decay affecting numerous teeth.
-The causes include decreased salivation, corrosive substances in the smoke, and poor oral hygiene—called meth mouth.
+Methamphetamine users have a high rate of teeth grinding (bruxism) and severe tooth decay affecting numerous teeth.
+The causes include decreased salivation, corrosive substances in the smoke, and poor oral hygiene—called "meth mouth."

 During drug withdrawal, long-term users may need to be hospitalized so that they can be observed for suicidal behavior.
 Antidepressants may be given if depression persists.
 Otherwise, no treatment is generally needed for people experiencing withdrawal.